Our Living and Learning Communities are made up of Residential Colleges and Theme Halls.

 - College of Health Professions in Emmons Hall

 - College of Science and Technology in Woldt Hall

 Residential Colleges offer students the opportunity to share not only a residence hall but also classes, programs and study opportunities.
 Each community has a spirit all its own, but all residential colleges provide an environment in which students are surrounded by friends with whom they achieve mutual success.

 In addition to Residential Colleges, several halls are also home to students who have a common interest or are recipients of a specific scholarship.
 These include:

-- Honors Program in Larzelere Hall and Trout Hall
+- Honors Program in Larzelere Hall

 - Leader Advancement Scholars in Barnes Hall